 Now, there are over a dozen stores, including a barber store, a small pharmacy and possibly 50 houses with more still being built.
-The rapid increase the number of people living in the area has put a strain on water supplies, with the frequency and duration of shortages increasing since last year.
-The electricity situation is still poor; however we now have a generator to use during outages, although with the ever increasing price of fuel here, even use of the generator is becoming even more costly.
+The rapid increase the number of people living in the

 It was heart-warming to be recognised by locals from last year, often speaking to me with such excitement that their native Swahili became a language made of one 2 minute word, told through an ear to ear smile.